hyphacoop/handbook/finance.md

 Refer to the guides for [Invoices](/guides.md#invoices) and generate an invoice in **Quickbooks Online** based on the project pricing structure (e.g. timesheet hours and project rate) and payment information.
 The general guidance is that the client is responsible for paying applicable GST and transaction costs charged by their financial institution, and Hypha absorbs the cost of receiving the money (e.g. cost of receiving a wire).
-Invoices, with attached timesheets if requested, are sent to clients and are due 14 days after the invoice date, after which a late fee may be charged for each additional week.
+Invoices, with attached timesheets if requested, are sent to clients and are generally due 2 weeks after the invoice date (i.e. Net 15), after which a late fee may be charged for each additional week.

 ### Settling Payments